Mjz86/c_colon/README.md

 10. multi paradigm:

- while  more restricted values would result OOP virtual inheritance  being more heap and mutext based use because of the refrenced ban. however rust-like enum types with pattern matching  are still very performant and value oriented . and object oriented ( without inheritance) would still be whidly used , for example constructors would output the self object to  out prameters,
+ while  more restricted values would result OOP virtual inheritance  being more heap and mutext based use because of the refrenced ban ( or completely disallowed because of the abi= ban) . however rust-like enum types with pattern matching  are still very performant and value oriented . and object oriented ( without inheritance) would still be whidly used , for example constructors would output the self object to  out prameters,